-As the seminar, “Risk in Global Supply Chains,” concluded, Tao Hualing (better known as Rocky among his English-speaking colleagues) sat exhausted.
+As the seminar “Risk in Global Supply Chains” concluded, Tao Hualing (better known as Rocky among his English-speaking colleagues) sat exhausted.
 The two-day seminar had been hectic and a little overwhelming.
-Three weeks earlier, Rocky had been promoted to a new position at CPG, Director of Risk Management, Asia Region.
+Three weeks earlier, Rocky had been promoted to a new position at CPG, and he was now the director of risk management for the Asia Region.
 Now he was learning the new language of risk mitigation.
 The seminar had expanded Rocky’s growing vocabulary (his favorite new term: the “FUD” Factor).
 As he jotted down some final notes, he wondered how “fear, uncertainty, and doubt” would impact the design of CPG’s Asian network.

 CPG, a worldwide leader in household consumables, was known for its ability to create and market irresistibly tasty snacks and beverages.
 Over the past decade, CPG had used this skill set to tantalize the taste buds of consumers in new markets around the world.
 As CPG expanded globally, senior management had begun to talk about risk, but it had never made a commitment to defining CPG’s risk tolerance and establishing an organization to evaluate and manage it.
 Now that the Global Risk Management Group had been formed, Rocky and his colleagues found themselves in the challenging position of developing a proactive framework for continuity planning and risk management.